senth542002/GitFundamentals/README.txt

 git clean -n //would warn you about the files which is going to be cleaned

 git clean -f //would clean the files

+files whoch you want to ignore commiting should be added as part of .gitignore file in the roor directory